 Plain old-fashioned hot water bottles do the trick.
 Some you can buy even come with their own snuggly covers.
 I fill mine with hot tap water and stick it under the sheets a little while before bed; by the time we crawl in we have a warm space for cold feet!
 They stay warm pretty much all night, too.

 Thanks to all who responded so far.
 I have used both hot water bottles and the microwave bags and while they were definitively good in the short term, the bricks were still definitely warm 5 hours later which is why I was wanting to figure out a usable everyday solution.
-I hate cold and something like this is a god send. elaine

 I have a heating pad that is inside a quilted thick pillow case.
 I turn it on about 10 minutes before I go to bed, and then shut it off when I go to bed.
 It warms my feet, then stays warm inside of the pillow-case as long as I keep my feet in there.
 As long as all night!